mozilla/docker-etl/jobs/kpi-forecasting/README.md

 One caveat is that, in order for aggregations over time periods to work (e.g. monthly forecasts), the `_predict` method must generate a number of simulated timeseries.
 This enables the measurement of variation across a range of possible outcomes.
 This number is set by `BaseForecast.number_of_simulations`.

+When testing locally, be sure to modify any config files to use non-production `project` and `dataset` values that you have write access to; otherwise the `write_output` step will fail.